tardisfromtornspace/Bridge-Commander/Documentation/CanonizedStargateAtlantisCityShipREADME.txt

 == Changelog ==
+1.1 -
+* New features:
+  - SGRealisticHoppingTorp to 1.2 - Now if you have enough energy and divert enough power to weapons, THE DRONES WILL SWITCH TARGETS UPON DESTRUCTION OF THEM, and when no enemies are found, they are recalled to the ship, replenishing ammo.
+* Bug fixes:
+  - the Standard Asgard Warship (the one that looks like the O'Neill) was not included on the legacy exceptions to drones - now that is fixed
 1.0.1 - Added and adjusted Aurora Cannons to be yellow - thanks @Jovan Blackman for noticing.
 Also removed the excessive prints.
 1.0.0 - Official release
 0.9.8 - Adjsuted AncientCity so it fires the drones faster, thank you Grey da Deg, Grim455, MSR1701 and .truncatedcake0161